hiero-ledger/hiero-docs/tutorials/more-tutorials/json-rpc-connections/validationcloud.md

 * (1) Sign up for an account at [`app.validationcloud.io/api/auth/signup`](https://app.validationcloud.io/api/auth/signup)
 * (2) Accept the terms of use and then verify your email address.
-* (3) Click on the "Create endpoint" button at the top of the Validation Cloud Node API dashboard.
+* (3) Click on the "Create endpoint" button at the top of the Validation Cloud Node API dashboard:

 <figure><img src="https://i.imgur.com/MPqxxz9.png" alt="" width="800"><figcaption></figcaption></figure>

-* (4) Fill in a name for the endpoint, select Hedera and pick whether you want Testnet or Mainnet, then click Confirm
+* (4) Fill in a name for the endpoint, select Hedera and pick whether you want Testnet or Mainnet, then click Confirm:

 <figure><img src="https://i.imgur.com/BgOdiku.png" alt="" width="800"><figcaption></figcaption></figure>